-Your rich skin tone can handle seriously pigmented colors like no other!
+Your dark skin tone can handle seriously pigmented colors like no other!
 Berries, pinks, red, plum … we could go on and on (and we will)!
 While you can have all the fun you want with bold lippies and bright blush, shopping for the essentials doesn’t come as easily.
-Finding the right makeup for your lovely dark skin!
-Here’s what you need to know the next time you take a trip down the makeup aisle …
+Finding the right makeup for dark skin can be a challenge.

 Whether your skin tone is fair, dark or anything in between, the key to finding the right makeup is dependent on your undertones.
-And when it comes to shopping for the right foundation, things can get a little confusing, as most brands will offer two or more colors that look almost identical.
+And when it comes to shopping for the right foundation for dark skin, things can get a little confusing, as most brands will offer two or more colors that look almost identical.

 Cool: Pink, red or blue undertones

 Warm: Yellow or golden undertones

 Neutral: A balance between both cool and warm